ampersandlabs-io/amprogresshud/README.md

 git "git@github.com:ampersandlabs-io/amprogresshud.git" ~> 0.0.1
 ```

-Run `carthage update` to build the framework and drag the built `Alamofire.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `AMProgressHUD.framework` into your Xcode project.